We provide an open source ecosystem centered around optimization and operations research, in order to achieve the following:

 - The Gel UI provides a code editor, in order to use the software's functionality without special tooling.

-- The Discovery Trees provide an overarching semantic inventory system. ( This has no dedicated project yet and is part of the Symbiosis project.
+- The Discovery Trees provide an overarching semantic inventory system.
 This should probably be a subproject of the Network project.
 Also, see `src/main/java/net/splitcells/dem/object/Discoverable.java` and `net.splitcells.shell` for info regarding existing implementations.)

 The following list makes the approaches for reaching the objectives more focused and concrete: